Cris575/Blog-Card/README.md

 ### Useful resources

-- [Example resource 1](https://www.freecodecamp.org/learn/) - It is a great free resource for people who are learning and has various technology courses and has a lot of useful information.
+- [freeCodeCamp](https://www.freecodecamp.org/learn/) - It is a great free resource for people who are learning and has various technology courses and has a lot of useful information.

 ## Author